 My first exposure to PC gaming was back in college.
 Counter-Strike had recently been launched and some geeky guys at the dorm were all raved up about it, including my roommate, Eddie.
 One night he coerced me into trying it.
 The very next moment I found myself to be a member of our dorms geek squad.

-Anyways, during my years of gaming on PC, which by the way, is now my favorite gaming platform, I realized how much noise keyboards can make during playtime.
-While it never bothered me, since I am an immersive gamer, my girlfriend constantly whined about (sorry Saige, please don’t make me sleep on the sofa tonight).
+Anyway, during my years of gaming on PC, which by the way, is now my favorite gaming platform, I realized how much noise keyboards can make during playtime.
+While it never bothered me, since I am an immersive gamer, my girlfriend constantly whined about it (sorry Saige, please don’t make me sleep on the sofa tonight).

-The List of Best Silent Keyboards For Gaming in the Year 2020
+The List of Best Silent Keyboards For Gaming

 Hence, began my search for the best silent gaming keyboard.
 After all, you can only push it with your girl so far before she really gets pissed off, right!
 So, I searched the internet and found 7 gaming keyboards to fit the bill.
 Fortunately, I own all of them and have used them interchangeably.
 Here are their features and their good and bad aspects from my time with them.